gabrielmoral/el-camino-de-un-aprendiz/_posts/2020-05-02-monolith-to-microservices-dealing-with-the-database.md

 language: en
 ---

-One of the hardest tasks when moving into a monolithic to a microservice architecture is to separate the data own by each microservice.
+One of the hardest tasks when moving into a monolithic to a microservice architecture is to separate the data owned by each microservice.
 Usually, the data is placed in one database schema and the goal when extracting microservices will be partition it accordingly without causing major issues.
 Sam Newman describes a few patterns in his book [Monolith to
 Microservices Evolutionary Patterns to Transform Your Monolith](https://www.goodreads.com/book/show/44144499-monolith-to-microservices) that would help with the task and I would like to give them briefly.

 ### **Shared source of truth**